Nursing R.N.-B.S.N. Program

 - Graduation from an NLNAC-accredited associate degree or diploma program in nursing;

-- Current licensure as a registered nurse in the Commonwealth of Pennsylvania; and
+- Current licensure as a registered nurse in the Commonwealth of Pennsylvania (for traditional classroom students);

 - Completion of the entry-level portfolio prior to the start of classes.

-Specific information regarding admission requirements is available in the Department of Nursing and on the department website.
+Specific information regarding the admission process is available on the Department of Nursing website and the Global Online website.

-The R.N.-B.S.N. program, in traditional classroom style, is offered on a part-time basis in its entirety at two locations: (1) the California University of Pennsylvania campus; and (2) the Community College of Allegheny County – South Campus in West Mifflin (as part of our unique cooperative agreement with the community college).
+The R.N.-B.S.N. program, in traditional classroom style, is offered on a part-time basis in its entirety at two locations: the California University of Pennsylvania campus and the Community College of Allegheny County – South Campus in West Mifflin (as part of our unique cooperative agreement with the community college).